symfony-cmf/symfony-cmf-docs/cookbook/creating_a_cms/getting-started.rst

     $ php app/console doctrine:database:create

-This will create a new database called ``symfony`` - this is the name used by default in the Symfony Standard Edition, change it as might be necessary.
+This will create a new database according to the configuration file ``parameters.yml``.

 The Doctrine DBAL backend needs to be initialized, the following command will create the MySQL schema required to store the hierarchical